Franck Biancheri, 25/04/2005

 I spent the past week debating the future of the European Union and transatlantic relations with nearly a thousand American citizens in Florida, Georgia, Indiana and finally Wisconsin.

 The exercise is new, but it has attracted a motivated and diverse audience (students, retirees, Republicans, Democrats, military, professors, business leaders,…) and, new to the United States, thirsty to better understand what is happening within the “other pillar” of the Atlantic Alliance.
-The transatlantic crisis over Iraq, the rise of the Euro against the Dollar,… all this clearly leads an increasing number of American citizens to take an interest in European integration, whether they see in it the risk of the emergence of a competitor or on the contrary the development of a balancing factor.
+The transatlantic crisis over Iraq, the rise of the Euro against the Dollar,… all this clearly leads an increasing number of American citizens to take an interest in European integration, whether they see in it the risk of the emergence of a competitor or on the contrary th Edit date and time e development of a balancing factor.

 And, of course, in each room, there was always at least one person who asked me very quickly about the draft European Constitution and the increasing probability of a victory for the No on 29 May.